DebashisGanguly/gpgpu-sim_UVMSmart/README.md

  2. A micro-benchmark to find out transfer bandwidth for respective transfer size (cudaMemcpy host to device).
  3. A set of benchmarks both with the copy-then-execute model (in Unmanaged under benchmarks folder) and unified virtual memory (in Managed under benchmarks folder).
  4. Specification of the working set, iterations, and the number of kernels launched for managed versions of the benchmarks.
- 5. Output log, scripts for plotting, and the derived plots for ISCA and IPDPS papers in Results under benchmarks folder.
+ 5. Output log, scripts for plotting, and the derived plots for ISCA'19, IPDPS'20, and DATE'21 papers in Results under benchmarks folder.

 ## Copyright Notice